 Example scenario – Let’s assume a scenario where the CEO is not actually on the BoD:

-Step 1: The Chairman, after receiving the requisite vote, will task the CEO with establishing a CSO position;
+Step 1: The Chairman, after receiving the requisite vote, will task the CEO with establishing a CISO position;

 Step 2: The CEO tasks the senior IT person in the company (usually the CTO) with finding a suitable candidate, and;